 “I’m involved with Canary because I believe strongly in the foundation’s mission.

 I believe there will be a day when I can look back and say that I helped raise awareness and funds for early cancer detection tests that will be used in the medical field.”— Jesse Murillo

 Jesse’s role at the foundation is specifically focused on growing their biggest fundraising event, the Canary Challenge.
 He’s responsible for recruiting corporate teams, seeking sponsorships and maintaining fundraising pages for participants.
 His goal is for everyone participating to realize that they are making in a difference in the way cancer is approached.
 Jesse has a B.A. degree from San Diego State University.

-My goals are to bring awareness to our innovative foundation and to clearly communicate our goals and accomplishments in early cancer detection research.“ — Emily Smith
+My role is to help bring awareness to our innovative foundation and to clearly communicate our goals and accomplishments in early cancer detection research.” — Derek Smith